Defense Attorneys And Case Dismissals

 Also, very frequently during plea negotiations, a defendant will plead guilty to one charge with a specific punishment and the other charges will be dismissed.
 I don’t hang those cases because it seems misleading.
 Yes, a nolle was filed, but the defendant isn’t walking away free.

 The reason, I selected the 18 that hang on my conference room wall is because those 18 cases represent the best of our prosecutors and our system.
-In those 18 cases, after working up the case and meeting with the prosecutor, the prosecutor decided the interests of justice required dismissing the case.
+In those 18 cases, after working up the case and meeting with the prosecutor, I then witnessed the prosecutor decide that the interests of justice required dismissing the case.
 Of course, I have handled almost 500 other cases where that wasn’t the outcome.